purton-tech/barricade/CONTRIBUTING.md

 We are using the [Diesel database migration tool](https://docs.rs/diesel_migrations/1.4.0/diesel_migrations/) for our migrations which are stored in the `migrations` folder.

-Run `diesel migration list` to see a list of the migrations we have created so far.
+Run `dbmate status` to see a list of the migrations we have created so far.

 To apply the migrations run `diesel migration run`.
 You should see all the tables being created as below.